 ...
 The question of heritability of IQ might conceivably have some social importance, say, with regard to educational practice.
 However, even this seems dubious, and one would like to see an argument.
 It is, incidentally, surprising to me that so many commentators should find it disturbing that IQ might be heritable, perhaps largely so.
 Would it also be disturbing to discover that relative height or musical talent or rank in running the hundred-yard dash is in part genetically determined?
 Why should one have preconceptions one way or another about these questions, and how do the answers to them, whatever they may be, relate either to serious scientific issues (in the present state of our knowledge) or to social practice in a decent society? [from For Reasons of State, Pantheon, 1973, p.
 361-362]There lurks in deBoer's declaration of the Problem the assumption that the difference in potential he refers to must be expressed or discovered in competition, whether in the classroom or in the workplace, and that "material security and abundance" should be parceled out to the winners, with the losers getting less or nothing at all.
 If you share that assumption, deBoer's objection that such "a system ... has no basis for calling itself fair" collapses: such a system is fair by definition.
 If you don't share the assumption that social "rewards" should be parceled out to the winners of the Game of Life, then deBoer's Problem simply disappears.

 Ellen Willis put it very well years ago in a review of The Bell Curve: "If I bought the authors' thesis, I would still be allergic to their politics.
 I don't advocate equality because I think everyone is the same; I believe that difference, real or imagined, is no excuse for subordinating some people to others.
 Equality is a principle of human relations, not Procrustes' bed" (40).* Nor is equality a statement about the talents or other endowments of human beings; individuals are different, but political and social equality has nothing to do with such things.
 It means that the person who is less gifted has the same right to a fulfilling life (to say nothing of basic human and civil rights) as the person who is more gifted.
-(By which I mean a life that fulfills him or her, even if it wouldn't fulfill me or Freddie deBoer.)
+(By which I mean a life that fulfills him or her, even if it wouldn't fulfill me or Freddie deBoer.
+From each according to his ability, to each according to his need, y'know.)
 I find it interesting that deBoer, who makes much of his commitment to socialism and the left, has somehow managed to miss that.
 But then, the academic talents of which he makes so much have often served to make excuses for political inequality, by fostering confusion between equality and sameness, inequality and difference.

 It may be that by "hard political question" deBoer merely means the difficulty of getting American society to accept the principle of political equality.
 That will be very difficult, perhaps impossible, I would agree.
 But it's so difficult because people resist it so strongly.
 Empirical research can't settle it, because as Ellen Willis said, equality is a principle, not a fact.
 That Freddie deBoer is so confused about it is further evidence of people's difficulty in grasping the difference.
 So I'm not sure that he is referring to the practical difficulty of getting the idea of equality across; he sees it as a problem because he wants it to be a problem.
 And because so many intelligent and educated people agree with him, that's a problem.